omer5144/CANdy-Crush/README.md

     4. turn on high lights
   - Write a script that leaks the radio station number using the lights volume

-A scripts directory with solutions has also been provided with this repo.
+A solutions directory with solutions has also been provided with this repo.
 The binary_search.sh script is used to find a specific command using the binary search algorithm

 Images